ckochx/ElixirNoDeps/elixirconf_presentation.md

 -->

 <!-- Speaker notes:

+What if the repo is just gathering dust?
+Open issues?
+Unmerged trivail pull requests?
+And what if you only need 20% of the functionality in the repo?

 The 80/20 rule is key here - most people only use a small fraction of what libraries provide.
 "What if you only need ⅓ of functionality?" - this often resonates with developers -->